What's a “drive,” or “volume?”

 work (even if it was stable), because that drive letter is a windows-specific

 thing.
-We need a better way to persistently identify volumes across operating
+We need a better way to persistently identify volumes that works across macOS, Linux, and Windows.

 .